KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 12. Uses tkinter for the created GUI and python's file management to store the user data.
 13. Offers Portability to the user in the form of a single .exe file to download and use.
 14. Uses CPU threading for doing longer tasks more efficiently, thereby making the program run faster.
+15. Makes use of OOP concepts like multitasking, parallel processing, modularity and polymorphism to work efficiently.
 ## Installation

 ### _To run the Program executable file_ (not added yet)